nautechsystems/nautilus_trader/docs/integrations/bybit.md

 To distinguish between different product types on Bybit, the following instrument ID suffix’s are used:

-- `-SPOT`: spot cryptocurrencies
+- `-SPOT`: Spot cryptocurrencies
-- `-LINEAR`: perpeutal and futures contracts
+- `-LINEAR`: Perpeutal and futures contracts
-- `-INVERSE`: inverse perpetual and inverse futures contracts
+- `-INVERSE`: Inverse perpetual and inverse futures contracts
-- `-OPTION`: options contracts (not currently supported)
+- `-OPTION`: Options contracts (not currently supported)

-These must be appended to the Bybit raw symbol string to be able to identify the specific product type for the instrument ID, e.g. the Ether/Tether spot currency pair is identified with `-SPOT, for example:
+These suffixes must be appended to the Bybit raw symbol string to identify the specific product type for the instrument ID.
+For example:

-`ETHUSDT-SPOT`
+- The Ether/Tether spot currency pair is identified with `-SPOT`, such as `ETHUSDT-SPOT`

-The BTCUSDT perpetual futures contract is identified with `-LINEAR`, for example:
+- The BTCUSDT perpetual futures contract is identified with `-LINEAR`, such as `BTCUSDT-LINEAR`

-`BTCUSDT-LINEAR`

-The BTCUSD inverse perpetual futures contract is identified with `-INVERSE`, for example:
+- The BTCUSD inverse perpetual futures contract is identified with `-INVERSE`, such as `BTCUSD-INVERSE`

-`BTCUSD-INVERSE`

 ## Order types